andreimerlescu/bump/README.md

 This package is designed to take a string, like `v1.0.0` and allow you to `bump` it with the command line.

+### Version Format Priority

+The `bump` package can parse multiple version formats.
+To ensure accuracy, it checks for formats in a specific order, from most complex to least complex.
+This prevents a detailed pre-release version from being incorrectly identified as a simpler one.

+The priority is as follows:

+1.  `v1.2.3-beta.4-alpha.5` (Beta with Alpha)
+2.  `v1.2.3-alpha.1` (Alpha)
+3.  `v1.2.3-beta.2` (Beta)
+4.  `v1.2.3-rc.1` (Release Candidate)
+5.  `v1.2.3-preview.7` (Preview)
+6.  `v1.2.3` (Standard)

 ## Installation

 ```bash